qinxuqiang/Semantic-movie-recommender/log.md

 # Log
 To do:
-clean up the director and cast

-Features to add:
+Cast multipersion support

+Genre dropdown:
-1. include director
+1. Year
-2. incldue actors
+2. Rating
-3. Genre dropdown
+3. Genre
-4.
 ### May 28:
 Added thumbnails